|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tempeh goes great in just about any vegetable stir-fry, and this vegetarian and vegan tempeh teriyaki stir fry recipe with onion and red and green bell peppers is no exception.
-In this simple recipe, tempeh is cooked in a lightly sweetened teriyaki sauce along with honey, garlic, and ginger, and plenty of traditional stir-fry vegetables, including onion, red bell pepper and green bell pepper.
-You can also toss in some pineapple, if you like.
+In this simple recipe, tempeh is cooked in a lightly sweetened teriyaki sauce along with honey, garlic, and ginger, as well as plenty of traditional stir-fry vegetables, including onion, red bell pepper, and green bell pepper.
+You can also toss in some pineapple to sweeten it up.

-- 2 tbsp. teriyaki sauce (or hoisin sauce)
+- 2 tablespoons teriyaki sauce (or hoisin sauce)

 - 1 medium onion, chopped